WalkerKarina/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 I initially struggled with the finding the correct html ids and classes to link to each function.
-The searchbar was also tricky as I tried to use a array function.
+The searchbar was also tricky as there were multiple steps to integrating it.

 ## License